Ann Gordge Lee autobiography

 Scope and Contents

 Photocopy of a handwritten, incomplete version of Lee's autobiography.
 Ann Lee tells about her family's conversion to Mormonism in Australia, their emigration to Utah, and her life as a Mormon woman in southern Utah.
 She gives details of the brutal activities of Mormon leaders including those of John D. Lee, her husband.
 She converted to Catholicism later in her life.
-While the work makes references to historical events, the researcher is cautioned that most of the work seems to be pure fiction.
+While the work makes references to historical events, the researcher is cautioned that much of the work seems to be pure fiction.
 This copy is incomplete compared to the one at MSS SC 1706, and is in a different hand, suggesting that it was dictated.

 - Lee, Ann Gordge, 1848-ca. 1915 (Person)